How to Resolve Diabetes School Care Problems

 Create a written record of your meetings and negotiations.
 For example, if no written minutes are provided for the meeting, you can always write up your notes from the meeting and email it to meeting participants.
 This can confirm your understanding of the meeting outcomes.

 You have the right to make an administrative complaint or file a lawsuit.
 Both options can be effective ways to defend rights when the law is being violated.
 These options should only be considered after education and negotiation have failed.
 Seeking protection in the administrative agencies or the courts may be necessary in some cases.
 Doing this can get your child the education and medical care that he or has a right to.
-If you are thinking about filing a complaint or lawsuit, consider contacting the American Diabetes Association's Legal Advocates for more information.
+If you are thinking about filing a complaint or lawsuit, call us at 1-800-DIABETES (342-2383) or send an email to email@example.com.
+We cannot represent you in your lawsuit but we can provide information about any potential legal claims and might be able to refer you to other resources for legal representation.
 Lawyers should see our extensive materials for attorneys.

 An in-between step between negotiation and filing a lawsuit is making an administrative complaint.
 Administrative complaints can be made free of charge to government agencies, including the Department of Education's Office for Civil Rights, the Department of Justice, or to local education agencies.
 The procedures vary depending on whether the claim is under the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act (Section 504), the Americans with Disabilities Act (ADA), or state law.